halcy/Mastodon.py/docs/index.rst

         'pinned': # Boolean denoting whether or not the status is currently pinned for the
                   # associated account.
         'replies_count': # The number of replies to this status.
+        'card': # A preview card for links from the status, if present at time of delivery,
+                # as card dict.
     }

 Mention dicts